Ashoknagar oilfield

-Ashoknagar Oilfield (MBA Basin: Ashoknagar 1 Well) is a petroleum extracting-site located at Ashoknagar in the North 24 Parganas district, West Bengal.
+Ashoknagar oilfield (MBA basin: Ashoknagar 1 well) is a petroleum extracting site located at Ashoknagar in the North 24 Parganas district, West Bengal.
 The oil field is located 48 km from the state capital Kolkata.
 The oil field was discovered in 2018 by Oil and Natural Gas Corporation.
 This is the first oil field in West Bengal and East India.

 December 20, 2020, Union Petroleum Minister Dharmendra Pradhan inaugurated the oil and natural gas reserves at Ashoknagar.

 History

 In Ashoknagar gas was first found under 2,300 meters from the surface after came oil.
 Oil and Natural Gas Corporation and Oil India were awarded the block in Bengal basin under the Mahanadi-Bengal- Andaman division, way back in 2009.
 The first phase of exploration got over in 2014.
 The huge reserves of oil and gas were found in the second phase with commercial exploitability confirmed on August 20, 2018.

 For 60 years Oil and Natural Gas Corporation has been trying to get oil and gas reserves in West Bengal digging 150 wells in the process.
 But its first discovery happened in Ashoknagar on 3.5 acres.

+The West Bengal government allowed the lease of land to ONGC for production of 50 Acres.